Koenkk/zigbee2mqtt.io/information/mqtt_topics_and_message_structure.md

 * `"groups"`: a list of all groups, this message can be triggered by sending a message to `zigbee2mqtt/bridge/config/groups` (payload doesn't matter).
 * `"zigbee_publish_error"`: logged when a Zigbee publish errors occurs, contains the error and metadata containing the device and command.

+## zigbee2mqtt/bridge/config/devices/get
+Allows you to retrieve all connected devices.
+Publish an empty payload to this topic.
+Response will be published to `zigbee2mqtt/bridge/config/devices`.

 ## zigbee2mqtt/bridge/config/permit_join
 Allows you to permit joining of new devices via MQTT.
 This is not persistent (will not be saved to `configuration.yaml`).
 Possible messages are:
 * `"true"`: permit joining of new devices